KnightAR/ftp-sftp-transfer/README.md

 ### storezpaq.conf — storezpaq_multi.sh

 `storezpaq_multi.sh` reads `storezpaq.conf` (in the same directory as the script) rather than `transfer.conf`.
 The config file is **optional** — all keys have built-in defaults and can be overridden at the command line.
-Only the five required variables must be set (via config or CLI flags).

 ```bash
 # === Required ===